 Advantage: The pump is ultra-light with its 26 grams.

-Disadvantage: The pump is only suitable for CO2 cartridges with a screw threads.
+Disadvantage: The pump is only suitable for CO2 cartridges with a screw thread.

 Tacx Infaltor – CO2 Minipump review